sensible-hq/sensible-docs/readme-sync/v0/api/100 - api-tutorial/index.md

 hidden: false
 ---

+Let's get started with extracting structured data from PDF documents using the Sensible API!
 If you're new to APIs in general, this tutorial is a good starting point.
-We'll use Postman to get an overview of how to extract structured data from PDF documents with the Sensible API.

 Prerequisites
 ====